HarvardForest/summer2015/notebook.md

 NVJ - Talked with Matt about changes to the Predator-Prey app

 NVJ - Began implementing Matt's recommendations

+NVJ - Created new branches for development